Tips to Keep Your Plants Healthy and Thriving

 2. Water Wisely

 Watering is crucial to plant health, but it’s important to get it right.
+Too less or excess water can both damage your plants.
 Overwatering or underwatering can both lead to unhealthy plants.
 Here are some tips for proper watering:

 - Check the Soil: Before watering, check the moisture level in the soil.
-Stick your finger about 2-3 cm into the soil.
+Stick your finger about 2-3 cm into the soil surface.
 If it feels dry, it’s time to water.
 If it's still moist, wait a few more days.

-- Avoid Waterlogging: Ensure good drainage in your pots or garden beds.
+- Avoid Waterlogging: Ensure adequate drainage in your pots or garden beds.
 Waterlogged soil can lead to root rot, which is harmful and potentially fatal to plants.

 3. Feed Your Plants